 Does my copy of the Oxford Guide To English Usage [1993 edition] clarify matters?
 Alas, no — though I note that its section on the different ways that plurals are formed is headed plural formation rather than plurals’ formation or plurals formation.
 I wonder whether that is because, strictly speaking, I should have written the previous sentence ‘… the different ways that the plural is formed’ — hence, plural formation.

 A 28 August Guardian article on schools was headlined Tories’ controversial school plans.
-Forgetting the apostrophe issue for a moment, why not write schools plans — the Tories’ plans for schools?
+Forgetting the apostrophe issue for a moment, why did they not write schools plans — the Tories’ plans for schools?
 The article then mentioned plans for a crackdown on pupils’ behaviour.
 Why not a crackdown on pupil behaviour?
 It spoke of the government’s academies and free schools policy but then quoted from a leaked government document that spoke of the free school programme.

-A singular noun modifier often does the job of a plural noun modifier without changing the meaning of the sentence: the government could introduce a carbon credit scheme or a carbon credits scheme; Britain can be facing a prison emergency or a prisons emergency; Hong Kong protesters can fill the airport departure area or the airport departures area; the power cut can result from system failure or systems failure; and we can surely talk about the food and drink industry — there is in fact an organisation called the Food and Drink Federation — or the food and drinks industry.
+A singular noun modifier often does the job of a plural noun modifier without changing the meaning of the sentence: the government could introduce a carbon credit scheme or a carbon credits scheme; Britain might be facing a prison emergency or a prisons emergency; Hong Kong protesters can fill the airport departure area or the airport departures area; the power cut can result from system failure or systems failure; and we can surely talk about the food and drink industry — there is in fact an organisation called the Food and Drink Federation — or the food and drinks industry.

 Alas, this doesn’t always work.
 Adults clothing (whether it should be with or without an apostrophe) is surely not the same thing as adult clothing.
 A schools minister (again, with or without the apostrophe) is part of the government, but a school minister sounds like someone who says prayers in assembly.
 On a school website, the phrase student representative John Smith might mean that John is a student, a representative of students, or both.